St Kitts and Nevis

 Candidates will be considered on a case by case basis.

 Postgraduate - taught

 Typically we can consider applicants who hold a Bachelors Degree from the University of the West Indies.
-A score of B or 65% (GPA of 3.0) is considered comparable to a UK 2.1, while a score 50% or C or a GPA of 2.8 is considered comparable to a UK 2.2.
+A score of B+ or 65% is considered comparable to a UK 2.1, while a score 50% or B is considered comparable to a UK 2.2.